Harry van Gestel: Shows

 In 1981 Harry van Gestel started working on international shows.
 Throughout the following years, his works were shown in the Netherlands, Mexico, Bahamas, Colombia and the United States.
-Afterwards, in 1984, he worked on multiple projects in Switzerland.
+Afterward, in 1984, he worked on projects in Switzerland.
 Between 1990 and 1993 he traveled throughout the United States working on a range of art workshops.

-In 1992 Van Gestel received a solo show at Gallery Marie Louise Woltering in the well-known Spiegelkwartier in Amsterdam.
+In 1992 Van Gestel received a solo show at Gallery Marie Louise Woltering in the Spiegelkwartier in Amsterdam.
 Between 1995 and 1997 he worked, lived and realized multiple shows in Paris, New York City, Altea, and Mauritius.

-From 1998 Van Gestel has had a permanent exhibition in the centre of Amsterdam.
+Since 1998 Van Gestel has had a permanent exhibition in the centre of Amsterdam.

 In 2006 Sotheby's Amsterdam featured a solo exhibition, a retrospective overview of his oeuvre.

 In 2007 The Nagasaki Museum of History and Culture in Japan hosted an exhibition of the works of 5 prominent Dutch artists, including the works of Harry van Gestel.

 In 2009 Harry exhibited a range of works and held a presentation in the International Museum of Contemporary Art in Vinhedo, Brazil.

 Collections

-Since the 1980s the artworks by Harry van Gestel have been collected by art collectors, curators and investors from all over the world.
-Since the artist is leading an international life style, and due to the large international public visiting the Amsterdam gallery, his works can be found in private collections from Chile, Argentina, Brazil, United States, Canada, Japan, China, Australia, Russia, the Middle East and throughout Europe.
+His work has been collected by art collectors, curators, and investors from all over the world.
+It can be found in private collections from Chile, Argentina, Brazil, United States, Canada, Japan, China, Australia, Russia, the Middle East, and throughout Europe.

 Auctions

-From around the start of the millennium the works of Harry van Gestel have been auctioned by Sotheby's Amsterdam multiple times.
-In 2006 Sotheby's organised a solo exhibition of the works of Harry van Gestel at their location in the centre of Amsterdam.
+From around the start of the millennium, the works of Harry van Gestel have been auctioned by Sotheby's Amsterdam multiple times.
+In 2006 Sotheby's organized a solo exhibition of the works of Harry van Gestel at their location in the centre of Amsterdam.